Skip to main content

 A summary of the feedback received can be found in our Workshop Summary Report here.

-Stage 2 is when we carry out our formal ‘statutory’ consultation in line with the requirements of the Planning Act 2008.
-The statutory consultation includes a number of public events that will be held at venues local to the Site.
+Stage 2 is when we carried out our formal ‘statutory’ consultation in line with the requirements of the Planning Act 2008.
+The statutory consultation included a number of public events held at venues local to the Site.

-Materials will be provided at all events for the public to comment on.
-Comments received will further inform our Project design, before we submit our application to the Planning Inspectorate.
+Information materials were provided at all events for the public to comment on.
+The feedback received helped us to refine our Project design, ahead of submitting our application to the Planning Inspectorate.

 More information regarding the DCO process can be accessed on the Planning Inspectorate website.